chomikFajny/You-are-an-idiot-in-batch/README.md

-# You are-an idiot in batch
+# You are an idiot in batch
 You are an idiot in batch XD

- # for education purposes only
+ # For education purposes only
  lol